-- our estimates and expectations regarding our capital requirements, cash and expense levels, liquidity sources and our need for additional financing; - the design, conduct and outcome of our planned preclinical activities to support an eIND for our planned Phase 0 trial of a radiolabeled version of TTX-MC138, our lead product candidate focused on metastatic cancer treatment, and our ability to initiate and complete this trial; - our ability to expand our drug candidate portfolio through internal research and development or the acquisition or in-licensing of intellectual property assets; - the impact of the global outbreak of the COVID-19 coronavirus, including the spread of new strains of the virus, on the above-described activities, including but not limited to our ability to enroll a sufficient number of patients to advance the above-described clinical trial: - the results and timing of the above-described preclinical and clinical trial activities; - the therapeutic benefits, effectiveness and safety of our product candidates; - · our ability to receive regulatory approval for our product candidates in the United States, Europe and other geographies; - the expected regulatory approval pathway for our product candidates, and our ability to obtain, on satisfactory terms or at all, the financing required to support operations, research, development, clinical trials, and commercialization of products; - our reliance on third parties for the planning, conduct and monitoring of clinical trials and for the manufacture of clinical drug supplies and drug product; - potential changes in regulatory requirements, and delays or negative outcomes from the regulatory approval process; - our estimates of the size and characteristics of the markets that may be addressed by our product candidates; - the market acceptance of our product candidates that are approved for marketing in the United States or other countries; - our ability to successfully commercialize our product candidates; - the safety and efficacy of therapeutics marketed by our competitors that are targeted to indications which our product candidates have been developed to treat; - the impact of natural disasters, global pandemics (including the outbreak of a novel strain of the COVID-19 coronavirus and subsequent spread of new strains of the virus), labor disputes, lack of raw material supply, issues with facilities and equipment or other forms of disruption to business operations at our manufacturing facilities; - our ability to utilize our proprietary technological approach to develop and commercialize our product candidates;
+- our estimates and expectations regarding our capital requirements, cash and expense levels, liquidity sources and our need for additional financing; - our ability to expand our therapeutic candidate portfolio through internal research and development or the acquisition or inlicensing of intellectual property assets; - the impact of the global outbreak of the COVID-19 coronavirus, including the spread of new strains of the virus, on our activities as described above and otherwise, including but not limited to our ability to enroll a sufficient number of patients to advance the above-described clinical trial; - the results and timing of our preclinical and clinical trial activities; - the therapeutic benefits, effectiveness and safety of our therapeutic candidates; - our ability to receive regulatory approval for our therapeutic candidates in the United States, Europe and other geographies; - the expected regulatory approval pathway for our therapeutic candidates, and our ability to obtain, on satisfactory terms or at all, the financing required to support operations, research, development, clinical trials, and commercialization of products; - our reliance on third parties for the planning, conduct and monitoring of clinical trials, for the manufacture of clinical drug supplies and drug product, and for other requirements; - potential changes in regulatory requirements, and delays or negative outcomes from the regulatory approval process; - our estimates of the size and characteristics of the markets that may be addressed by our therapeutic candidates; - the market acceptance of our therapeutic candidates that are approved for marketing in the United States or other countries; - our ability to successfully commercialize our therapeutic candidates; - the safety and efficacy of therapeutics marketed by our competitors that are targeted to indications which our therapeutic candidates have been developed to treat; - the impact of natural disasters, global pandemics (including the outbreak of a novel strain of the COVID-19 coronavirus and subsequent spread of new strains of the virus), labor disputes, lack of raw material supply, issues with facilities and equipment or other forms of disruption to business operations at our manufacturing or laboratory facilities or those of our vendors; - our ability to utilize our proprietary technological approach to develop and commercialize our therapeutic candidates; - potential collaborators to license and commercialize any therapeutic candidates for which we receive regulatory approval in the future in or outside of the United States;

-- potential collaborators to license and commercialize any product candidates for which we receive regulatory approval in the future outside of the United States; - our heavy dependence on licensed intellectual property, including our ability to source and maintain licenses from third-party owners: - our ability to protect our intellectual property and operate our business without infringing upon the intellectual property rights of others; - our ability to attract, retain and motivate key personnel; - our ability to generate revenue and become profitable; and - other risks and uncertainties, including those listed under the caption Part II, Item 1A, "Risk Factors" of this Annual Report on Form 10-K.
+- our heavy dependence on licensed intellectual property, including our ability to source and maintain licenses from third-party owners; - our ability to protect our intellectual property and operate our business without infringing upon the intellectual property rights of others; - our ability to attract, retain and motivate key personnel; - our ability to generate revenue and become profitable; - a potential delisting of our common stock from trading on the Nasdaq Capital Market if the closing bid price of our common stock does not return to above \$1.00 for ten consecutive days during the 180 days ending July 7, 2023; and - other risks and uncertainties, including those listed under the caption Part II, Item 1A, "Risk Factors" of this Annual Report on Form 10-K and in our future filings with the U.S. Securities and Exchange Commission, or SEC.